Policies

 - Meetings

-- 4.1 The membership shall meet on the third Wednesday of each month at 7 p.m. in the Harrison Park Community Center.
+- 4.1.1 The membership shall meet on the third Wednesday of each month (except December) at 7 p.m. at a place announced at the prior regular membership meeting.

-- 4.2 The Executive Committee shall meet on the first Wednesday of each month at 7 p.m. in the Harrison Park Community Center.
+- 4.2 The Executive Committee shall meet on the first Wednesday of each month at 7 p.m. at a place announced at the prior regular membership meeting.

 - Conflict of Interest